Raj8313/PythonAssignment-1/README.md

 ---

 ### Q5.
 What are variable and how can we declare them?
-A) variables are just like box or containers which stores a particular values.
+A) variables are just like box or containers which stores a particular value.
 Just name a varialbe and assign a value to it, (data type will be automatically determined, we need not determine explicitly).

 ---